HuiminFeng66/DCST/README.md

 - Directly run dcst.py

 ### Results
 All the results including the compressed data, runtime, accuracy error, and the compression ratios will be add to 'results/{dataset_name}.txt' file.
-The results of the baseline TRISTAn and CORAD weill be also added.
+The results of the baseline TRISTAN and CORAD weill be also added.